#AD Top Online Web Development & Programming Courses | Udemy

 Creating a modal dialog with Alpine.js

-For the purposes of this tutorial you can load the framework via CDN as follows:
+For the purposes of getting running up and quickly we’ll load load the Alpine framework via CDN as follows:

 <script defer src="https://unpkg.com/alpinejs@3.x.x/dist/cdn.min.js"></script>Code language: HTML, XML (xml)